Evergreen Livestreams: 4 Ways to Turn Livestreams into Great Video Content

 Take everything with a grain of salt; not all livestreams can be repurposed to be Evergreen.

 Sometimes the ‘now’ of the livestream is what it is – there is nothing wrong with having a strategy that isn’t Evergreen or having content that isn’t constantly repurposed at every opportunity for your digital marketing campaigns.
-Your church/non-profit is unique - don't drown it out by trying to conform your marketing strategy to what is considered 'better' than what you are doing.
+Your business/non-profit is unique - don't drown it out by trying to conform your marketing strategy to what is considered 'better' than what you are doing.

 Don't know if your livestream can be used as Evergreen content?